aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listboxactivexcontrol/_index.md

 ```

 Indicates how a ListBox or ComboBox searches its list as the user types.
-[ControlMatchEntryType](../../com.aspose.cells/controlmatchentrytype).
+See [ControlMatchEntryType](../../com.aspose.cells/controlmatchentrytype).

 **Returns:**
 int